openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Below is a diagram of a flow where the End-User presents a Credential to a Verifier interacting with the End-User on a different device as the device the Wallet resides on.

 In this flow, the Verifier prepares an Authorization Request and renders it as a QR Code.
-The User then uses the Wallet to scan the QR Code.
+The End-User then uses the Wallet to scan the QR Code.
 The Verifiable Presentations are sent to the Verifier in a direct HTTP POST request to a URL controlled by the Verifier.
 The flow uses the Response Type `vp_token` in conjunction with the Response Mode `direct_post`, both defined in this specification.
 In order to keep the size of the QR Code small and be able to sign and optionally encrypt the Request Object, the actual Authorization Request contains just a Request URI according to [@!RFC9101], which the wallet uses to retrieve the actual Authorization Request data.

 Note: The diagram does not illustrate all the optional features of this specification.